Ventricular Tachycardia Treatment

 Ventricular Tachycardia Treatment at UVA Health

+Here, you'll find the complete range of care options for ventricular tachycardia and other heart rhythm disorders.
 Ventricular tachycardia (v tach) can be hard to treat.
 But at UVA Health, we use the latest treatments to control and prevent it.
-We treat v tach with the following options.
+Here, you'll find a number of options for treating v tach.
+From medicines to devices, we'll make sure you get the right treatment for your v tach.

 Medicines